 - A flexible credit-range to design MSc and MTech curricula (Clause R2.2.1).
-The flexible range allows for the design of MTech and MSc programs with varying emphasis on course work and project work. - Credits for Early Bird Projects done without any prior registration by students with a faculty mentor at IIT Palakkad (Section 5.5). - A guideline to quantify credits associated with project work (Clause R2.1.1). - Close monitoring of external projects (Section 5.4). - Up to 6 credits from NPTEL/MOOC courses (Clause: R2.2.5) and up to 6 credits from undergraduate courses identified by the departments (Clause: R2.2.6) can be counted by MSc and MTech students towards their credit requirements. - Attendance policy for each PG level course to be decided by the instructor and reported to the class committee (Section 4.3)
+The flexible range allows for the design of MTech and MSc programs with varying emphasis on course work and project work. - Credits for Early Bird Projects done without any prior registration by students with a faculty mentor at IIT Palakkad (Section 5.5). - A guideline to quantify credits associated with project work (Clause R2.1.1). - Close monitoring of external projects (Section 5.4). - Up to 6 credits from NPTEL/MOOC courses (Clause: R2.2.5) and up to 2 courses from undergraduate courses identified by the departments (Clause: R2.2.6) can be counted by MSc and MTech students towards their credit requirements. - Attendance policy for each PG level course to be decided by the instructor and reported to the class committee (Section 4.3) - MSc+MS dual-degree option for MSc students. - Early exit with PG Diploma option.